nerdvegas/vfxcmake/README.md

 vfxcmake
 ========

-Cmake Find modules for common vfx software, and general Cmake utility code
+Cmake Find modules for common vfx software, and general Cmake utility code, licensed under LGPL.

-Please fork this project, improve it and add new applications!
+Please fork this project, improve it, and add new applications!

 Maya Example